 CFR is issued every year.
 Be sure to include which year you're citing.

-"Part Name," Title [number] Code of Federal Regulations, Pt. [number]. edition.
+Regulation Name, Title [number] Code of Federal Regulations, Pt. [number] (publication date).

 (Thinking about using EasyBib?
 Check out our "Before you use EasyBib" information first.)

 From on-campus, create a free account.
 This login will be separate from your G#/password login.
-Remember your login information for the next time you want to use you have created an account, you can go to http://www.noodletools.com at anytime from anywhere and use your account information to login.
+Remember your login information for the next time you want to use it, and go to http://www.noodletools.com at anytime from anywhere to login.
 All of your works cited projects will be saved to your account.